Immigration

 You may benefit from an evaluation if you are:

 The evaluation process typically includes one or more appointments depending on the complexity of the case.
-After the evaluation is completed, the clinical report is usually prepared within a few weeks.
+After the evaluation is completed, the clinical report is prepared no later than 4 weeks.

 If your case has a legal deadline, please inform us during scheduling so we can discuss available timelines.